 Jordy Smith is no stranger to the stress and pressure of competitions.
 Traveling the globe relentlessly and competing with the best surfers in the world is how he makes his living.
 What are Jordy's thoughts on the future of competitive surfing?
 What will it take to be a contender in the years to come?

-As part of O’Neill’s recently dropped UNREASONABLE campaign, we catch-up with Jordy on the runway of Honolulu, Hawaii (shot during December’s Triple Crown) to get his vision on what’s next within this dynamic and constantly evolving sport.
+As part of O’Neill’s recently dropped HYPERFREAK campaign, we catch-up with Jordy on the runway of Margaret River, Western Australia to get his vision on what’s next within this dynamic and constantly evolving sport.

 How did you become a part of O’Neill?
-Though winning contests and following my dream..
+Somewhere in between winning contests and following my dream I came across O’Neill and signed with the brand.

 Name 10 things you never travel without?
-Clothing, passport, surfboards, computer, phone, wife.
+Clothing, passport, surfboards, wax, boardies, laptop, phone, headphones, cap, wife.

 If we visited you at breakfast, what would you be eating?
-Bacon and eggs.
+A healthy breakfast that gives me enough energy to surf the whole day and a coffee.

 Any other sports you’re good at?
 I love all sports.